 cardiac arrest.
 If the heartbeat doesn’t restart soon, it won't help.

-Therapeutic hypothermia can be a good choice if the heart restarted but you are still
+Therapeutic hypothermia can be a good choice if the heart restarted but you're still

 not responsive.
-It can raise the chance that you will wake up.
+It can raise the chance that you'll wake up.

-Experts are not sure why lowering the body’s temperature reduces brain damage.
+Experts aren't sure why lowering the body’s temperature reduces brain damage.
 The

 chemical reactions and the metabolism of the tissues of the body slow down.
 The lowered